 By Sally Rae for the Otago Daily Times

-- This story originally appeared in the Otago Daily Times
+This story was first published on the Otago Daily Times.